 The Early Law School Admission Program (ELSAP) saves a whole year of studies.
-A student can get their bachelor's and JD degrees in six years instead of seven, because the first year of law school counts towards the undergraduate degree.
+A student can earn both a bachelor’s and JD degree in six years instead of seven, because the first year of law school counts toward the undergraduate degree.

 Is the Early Law School Admission Program (ELSAP) available to all RMU students?

 No. Not all degree programs are able to participate in ELSAP.
 The program is available ONLY to students in all majors in the School of Business (SBUS), students taking a BA in English within the School of Communication and Information Systems (SCIS), and students in certain designated majors in the Department of Social Sciences within the School of Education and Social Sciences (SESS).

 What are the requirements to become a candidate in this program?